akelson/automation/lights/README.md

 The automation is performed in three steps:
 1. A crontab job runs ever night at midnight and kicks off schedlights.sh.
-1. The schedlights.sh script uses the Linux 'at' command to schedule scripts to turn the lights lights on or off at certain times of day.
+1. The schedlights.sh script uses the Linux 'at' command to schedule scripts to turn the lights on or off at certain times of day.
 1. The lights are turned on or off by scripts which performs web requests to maker.ifttt.com to trigger events.